pelavarre/byoverbs/README.md

 But to roll your own, you need a Terminal Driver.
-Well, I've got that here, built for macOS & Linux, built out from what I remember of 1989, built on top of Import of "select, signal, termios, tty"
+Well, I've got that here, built for macOS & Linux, built out from what I remember of 1989, built on top of Import of "select, signal, termios, tty".
 I have kept the Terminal Driver running, for the Logo Turtles call on it to paint Pixels on Screen.
-But presently I don't have the Emacs, Less, Sh Screen, Ssh, and Vi running above the Terminal Driver
+But presently I don't have the Emacs, Less, Sh Screen, Ssh, and Vi running above the Terminal Driver.
 Back at some old Git Hashes,
 I can show us delightfully low Less latencies.
 I can show us Key Maps for Emacs/ Less/ Vi too.